tanberry/learnings/gitmagic.md

 * To remove directories, run `git clean -f -d` or git clean -fd.
 * To remove ignored files, run git clean -f -X or git clean -fX.
 * To remove ignored and non-ignored files, run git clean -f -x or git clean -fx.

+NOTES:
+*   These commands only work if you `cd` into the actual dir where the untracked file is!
+However, you can run this one from the root: `git clean -f :/` (works as if you had run it in the root repo dir).

 ### Personal tokens